forevers/bsp-odds-and-ends/petalinux/zybo-z7-10/docs/image-flashing.md

 - udev rules for emmc partition mounts

-    - if paritions not already included in /etc/fstab are detected an attempt to mount them using /etc/udev/scripts/mount.sh:
+    - if partitions not already included in /etc/fstab are detected an attempt to mount them using /etc/udev/scripts/mount.sh:

         ```
         root@Petalinux-2022:~# cat /etc/udev/rules.d/automount.rules